amutioalex/cocoman/README.md

 - `sim`: The simulator to use.
 - `srcs`: Indexed dictionary of source file paths.
 - `tbs`: Defines testbenches.
+  - `tags`: List of names for testbench filtering.
   - `srcs`: References to indexed sources.
   - `path`: Directory containing the testbench.
   - `hdl`: HDL used in the top module.